davidmcclure/news-vec/notebooks/thesis/thesis.md

 - **OPINION |** Trump 's strategic incoherence is a recipe for war
 - **ANALYSIS :** Michael Wolff Makes the Argument for Removing Trump Under 25th Amendment

 Or, similarly, a number of outlets have independently named "blogs" or "series."
-Eg, the Perspective from WaPo, the Morning Risk Report from WSJ:
+Eg, the "Perspective" from The Washington Post, the "Morning Risk Report" from WSJ:

 - **Perspective |** What Google and Facebook must do about one of their biggest problems
 - **The Morning Risk Report :** Huawei Looks to Avoid ZTE 's Fate